Luge at the 2022 Winter Olympics

-Luge at the 2022 Winter Olympics will be held at the Xiaohaituo Bobsleigh and Luge Track which is one of the Yanqing cluster venues between 5 and 10 February 2022.
+Luge at the 2022 Winter Olympics was held at the Xiaohaituo Bobsleigh and Luge Track which is one of the Yanqing cluster venues between 5 and 10 February 2022.

 A total of 106 quota spots were distributed to the sport of luge, a decline of four from the 2018 Winter Olympics.
 A total of four events were contested, one for men, one open event, one for women and one mixed.